15 Things You Can Clean with a Lint Roller—Besides Clothes

 Quickly clean children’s toys

 Lint rollers are an easy way to spruce up a childhood toy when you don’t have time to wash it fully.
 Another tip: You can also use lint rollers to dust off stuffed animals and to get crumbs out of strollers and car seats in between washes.
-Find out 17 more tips for hard-to-clean household items.

 Clean out your purse